Ang Probinsyano season 4: Plot

-General Diana Olegario (Angel Aquino) wanted to talk to Cardo so she and Cardo planned to meet at the bridge.
-Unbeknownst to her, Major Catindig found out about the plan but was not aware that it was Cardo.
-In the bridge, when Diana was looking for Cardo, Manolo and his men found her first and cornered her.
+General Diana Olegario (Angel Aquino) wanted to talk and meet Cardo at the bridge.
+Unbeknownst to her, Major Catindig found out about the meeting but was not aware that it was Cardo.
+On the bridge, when Diana was looking for Cardo, Manolo and his men found her first and cornered her.
 They successfully shot Diana, but she managed to escape by jumping to the river below.
 Cardo, who was hiding in his vehicle, then saved Diana and brought her to Vendetta's hideout.

-Cardo urges Diana to make her realize what is the real situations and social ills affecting the country itself.

-Later on Cardo's group and Diana herself both discuss and talked about how both principles and beliefs which one of them fought for,Romulo tells Diana that he and his movement fought for their rights when they were in the mountains before and laments to her how selfish,greedy,and wicked people in power years have passed do not listen to their pleas.Ramil also confess to her that he was once a criminal in robbing banks but Diana tells her that he was a transgressor of the law,Ramil also discloses to her that by joining the newly armed vigilante group their aim is to purge and eradicate corrupt,crooked,and criminal elements from society.
+Cardo urges Diana to make her realize the real situations and social ills affecting the country itself.
+Later on, Cardo's group and Diana herself both discussed and talked about the principles and beliefs they fought for.
+Romulo tells Diana about the fight of his movement for their rights when they were in the mountains and laments to her how selfish, greedy, and wicked the people in power were.
+Years have passed, yet they still do not listen to their pleas.
+Ramil also confessed to her that he was a criminal who robbed banks, but by joining the newly armed vigilante group, he gets to purge and eradicate corrupt, crooked, and criminal elements from society.

 After General Olegario was well rested, she wanted to go back to the NMIG.
 As she came back to her house, Diana was ambushed by Cantindig's men.
 Vendetta followed her beforehand and came to rescue her.
 When they took her back to their base, she decided to join Vendetta, seeing an opportunity to get justice for her son.

-Vendetta finally puts a stop to Don Emilio and Sen. De Silva's operations after they foiled the terror plot that Don Emilio, De Silva, and Buwaya's plan to detonate bombs during Panagbenga Festival, killing De Silva and also "killing" Don Emilio.
+Vendetta finally puts a stop to Don Emilio and Sen. De Silva's operations after they foiled the terror plot of Don Emilio, De Silva, and Buwaya's plan to detonate bombs during the Panagbenga Festival, killing De Silva and also "killing" Don Emilio.
 After the diversion was taken care of, they set their sights next on Director Hipolito and Kamandag.
-Meanwhile, Alyana gives in to Marco’s advances and starts a relationship with him, much to the chagrin of the latter’s aunt, Menchu Versoza (Matet De Leon).
+Meanwhile, Alyana gives in to Marco's advances and starts a relationship with him, much to the chagrin of the latter's aunt, Menchu Versoza (Matet De Leon).